Highlights of the Labor Day Lift Off

 Hot Air Balloon Rides

 If there’s one thing better than seeing hot air balloons, it’s being up in the air among the balloons at the Labor Day Lift Off.
-You can take your own sunrise flight with Rainbow Ryders, and you can choose between shared or private rides, each approximately 45 to 60 minutes.
-Rates begin at $395 per person.
+You can take your own sunrise flight with Rainbow Ryders and soar with the colorful balloon fleet.
+Choose between shared or private rides, each approximately 45 minutes.
+There are even wheelchair-accessible flights.
+Rates begin at $375 per person.
 Just be sure to book your balloon flight early.

 Live Music and Concert Series